Merimetso-Code/UART-Hacking/README.md

   --develop             show Python traceback on error
 $
 ```
-Further information on this tool can be located in the PYSerial module documemtation.  https://pyserial.readthedocs.io/en/latest/examples.html
+Further information on this tool can be located in the PYSerial module documentation.  https://pyserial.readthedocs.io/en/latest/examples.html
 ## sscript
 This is the UART script execution engine.
-Once you know a username and a password for a UART connection then you can start executing command on the embedded system.
+Once you know a username and a password for a UART connection then you can start executing commands on the embedded system.
 To do this you can use miniterm and enter the commands at the keyboard, or you can place them all in a file (like a batch job) and then get the contents of the file executed.

 So if we look at the contents of batch.txt we can see a set of UNIX commands.
 ```sh